-Born in Florida in 1950, rock musician Tom Petty began his career in earnest with a group called Mudcrutch.
+Rock musician Tom Petty began his career in earnest with a group called Mudcrutch.
 After he and other members re-formed as Tom Petty and the Heartbreakers, the release of their self-titled 1976 debut started a decades-long and extremely successful run, highlighted by multi-platinum albums that featured the now-classic singles “American Girl,” “Refugee,” “Don’t Come Around Here No More” and “Learning to Fly."
-In 1989, Petty embarked on an equally successful solo career, delivering memorable music videos to back hits like “Free Fallin’” and "Runnin' Down a Dream."
+In 1989, Petty embarked on an equally successful solo career, delivering memorable music videos to hits like “Free Fallin’” and "Runnin' Down a Dream."
 Petty also collaborated with other legendary rockers, including Stevie Nicks, Bob Dylan, George Harrison and Johnny Cash, earning three Grammy Awards for his work over the years.
-He died on October 2, 2017, after suffering a cardiac arrest from an accidental drug overdose.

 Tom Petty was born in Gainesville, Florida, on October 20, 1950, the first son of Earl and Kitty Petty.
 Though he was close to his mother and younger brother, Petty had a difficult relationship with his father, who was often physically and verbally abusive.
 But Petty found refuge in music, idolizing the likes of Elvis Presley and the Beatles and learning to play guitar.

-The year 1974 proved a pivotal one for Petty, who married his girlfriend, Jane Benyo (with whom he already had a daughter, Kimberly), before moving to Los Angeles with Mudcrutch in the hopes of reaching a wider audience.
-There, Petty and Jane had their second daughter, Adria, and Mudcrutch signed to Shelter Records, but when their lone single went largely unnoticed, the group disbanded.
+The year 1974 proved a pivotal one for Petty, who married his girlfriend, Jane Benyo (with whom he already had a daughter, Adria), before moving to Los Angeles with Mudcrutch in the hopes of reaching a wider audience.
+There, Petty and Benyo had their second daughter, AnnaKim, and Mudcrutch signed to Shelter Records, but when their lone single went largely unnoticed, the group disbanded.
 However, the label recognized Petty’s talent and offered him a solo contract.
 Within a few years, their confidence in him would be duly rewarded.

 Tom Petty and the Heartbreakers

 The album initially sold poorly, until a subsequent tour of England with Nils Lofgren landed it on the British charts.
-Hoping to capitalize on their newly won overseas popularity, Shelter re-released the single “Breakdown” in the U.S., and it reached No. 40 on the charts to give the group their first taste of success.
-(Incredibly, the single “American Girl,” one of their best-known and best-loved songs, failed to reach the American charts until it too was re-released nearly two decades later.)
+Hoping to capitalize on their newly won overseas popularity, Shelter re-released the single “Breakdown” in the United States, and it reached No. 40 on the charts, giving the group their first taste of success.
+Incredibly, the single “American Girl,” one of their best-known and best-loved songs, failed to reach the American charts until it was also re-released nearly two decades later.